jacubero/VBF/Sphinx/source/representations_d/anf.rst

       return 0;
    }

-If we use as input of this program the Truth Table of $NibbleSub$, the output of the program would be the following:
+If we use as input of this program the Truth Table of *NibbleSub*, the output of the program would be the following:

 .. code-block:: console